-DPhil Students: Carl welcomes informal contacts from students in the following areas:
+DPhil Students: Carl welcomes informal contacts from students in the field of evidence-based medicine

 BM, BCH, MA, MRCGP, DPhil